 I loved it!
 It was exactly what I was envisioning.
 But, I wanted to try it out with my students first so we did it for Thanksgiving using a turkey.

-I created a full year’s worth of settings to keep your classroom management on point throughout the year.
+I created a full year’s worth of scenes to keep your positive reinforcement classroom management on point throughout the year.
 There are 25 different images/files with different holiday/thematic and classroom themes.
 Each setting is it’s own file so that you can just type in your rewards, and GO.
 It’s super easy to set up to work for you in your classroom.
 To check it out in my TPT store click the image below.

 ETA: This was so powerful in my classroom last year, that I’m going to use it all year long now.
 I’m going to introduce it with this Back to School version.
 It’s free so you can try it out in your room.
 Just click the image below.